rafaelrzacharias/Mastering-SFML-Engine-OpenGL-CPlusPlus/README.md

 - Most object initialization is now performed with values read from some .txt file.
 - I learned a lot about game engine architecture and game programming patterns in order to manage large code bases efficiently.
 - The overall structure of the engine uses systems (renderer, sound, state, movement) and components to interface with said systems.
 Game objects are now a collection of components, driven by data.
 - I learned how to create sound banks and wave banks for both sound effects (cues) and music (soundtracks).
-These can be loaded from file in the beginning of each level, and positioned in 3D space in relation to the listner.
+These can be loaded from file in the beginning of each level, and positional audio.
 Audio can be played, stopped, paused, and changed volume.
 - I learned a lot about graphics programming, shaders programming (GLSL), fragment and vertex shaders.
 As an example, the game has a simple night/day cycle.
 - Spritesheet was redone from scratch and now has many more features, such as loading frame data from a spritesheet in rows and columns, specify timming between frames, loop around animation, stop animation.